pme123/camundala/examples/rest/README.md

-# Just Starts the Camunda Rest API
+# Camunda Rest API
+This provides the Camunda Rest API.
+It can be run in parallel any other example.

 Runs on port `9997`.